The Stack

 Why FastAPI

 Async by default.
 Claude API calls take 3+ seconds.
-You don't want to block the process while waiting.
-Every AI-in-the-loop app is basically a bunch of network round trips.
+The server should not block the process while waiting.
+AI-in-the-loop apps are mostly network round trips.

 Pydantic models.
 Request/response schemas are Python classes.
 Validation is automatic.
 The schema is the documentation.

 SSE support.
-StreamingResponse with an async generator - that's it for real-time updates.
-No WebSocket ceremony.
+StreamingResponse with an async generator covers one-way realtime updates.

 @app.post("/api/process")